All India Law Entrance Test

 No, the exam pattern is slightly differs for BA LLB, LLM, and Ph.D. programs.

-The documents required foer verification are:
+The documents required for verification

 • Copy of the counseling letter produced on the official website to the candidates.